LILINOpenGitHub/LILIN-Edge-Aida-Camera/README.md

 2: States/Countries/Provinces
 3: Number: The digits of the plates

-Chapter 3.5.2  Traffic object detection results by Aida engine {"AiEngine"
+###  Traffic object detection results by Aida engine
+{"AiEngine"
 	 [
 		{